Ordyns/Ordyns/README.md

 ## Hi, I'm Ordyns
 ### About me
 I'm a Unity developer.
-Working with Unity since 2019.
+Developing games in Unity since 2019.
 I love to create games, program, improve my skills and learn new.
+I'm currently learning ECS and DOTS.

-I have published two games in [GooglePlay](https://play.google.com/store/apps/developer?id=Ordyns) and I would be glad if you try any of them.
+Also, I have published two games in [GooglePlay](https://play.google.com/store/apps/developer?id=Ordyns) and I would be glad if you try any of them.

 ### Skills
 ![Unity](https://img.shields.io/badge/-Unity-090909?style=for-the-badge&logo=Unity)